shounakshastri/shounakshastri.github.io/_Steganography/BasicStego.md

 The output file which contains the hidden secret data is called the *Stego file*

-In more formal terms, if $Emb()$ is your embedding algorithm which helps you embed/hide data in a cover file, then
+Now, if $Emb()$ is your embedding algorithm which helps you embed/hide data in a cover file, then the stego file can be given as

 $$ stegoFile = Emb(secretData, coverFile, key)$$

-where S is the Stego file, and key is the password/auxiliary data required to recover the hidden secret data.
+where key is the password/auxiliary data required to recover the hidden secret data.
 The key is usually a biproduct of the embedding process and it's use would be clearer in the upcoming sections.

 Similarly, the hidden data can be recovered using an extraction algorithm $Ext()$ given as